I'm Long.

 I spent those early years as the in-house web developer at two marketing agencies — first as a junior, then as the engineer the founder went to when something had to actually work.
 Both shops sold creative work as the headline product.
 Both quietly depended on whatever automation glue I could rig up to make the operational side stay standing.

-That's RDTS.
-It's me, working solo, charging fixed prices, building real software for content teams that outgrew their no-code stack.
-Talk to the duck if you want to hear what that looks like for your specific problem.
+Talk to the duck if you want to hear what that looks like for your specific situation.

 Source code transfers to you.